evelyndeng/Data_Vis_Assignment3/README.md

 # Data_Vis_Assignment3
-Data Visualization Class - Assignment 3
+Data Visualization Class - Assignment 3 - Text/Sentiment Analysis

 The data file required for this project is too big to upload on Github.
 Please contact me if you would like access to the data.